 If you’re after the authentic things to see in Catania—not just the glossy postcard views—make sure to stop at Porta Uzeda.
 On first glance, it’s a grand Baroque archway near the Piazza del Duomo.

 But step a little closer, and you’ll feel it: this gate is thick with stories.
 Built in 1695 after the devastating earthquake of 1693, Porta Uzeda isn’t just a way to get from the city to the sea—it’s a monument to survival.
-This lava-stone-and-marble gateway was a literal and symbolic entrance into a rebuilt city, which is a perfect metaphor for Catania, forever balancing fire and water.
+This lava-stone-and-marble gateway was a literal and symbolic entrance into a rebuilt city, a perfect metaphor for Catania, which forever balances fire and water.
 Look up, and you’ll spot a bust of Sant’Agata watching over it all, a quiet nod to the city’s protector.

-Amenano Fountain [Fontana dell’Amenano]
+5. Amenano Fountain [Fontana dell’Amenano]

 Piazza del Duomo, 95121 Catania CT, Italy